 This program is also very well-suited for working with actual pre-existing ideas or challenges, not just theoretical exercises.

-We also offer a startup version called The Lean Startup Masterclass, perfect for organisations and support programs like incubators, innovation hubs, accelerators, etc, working with early-stage startups.Learn MoreBack to List
+We also offer a startup version called The Lean Startup Masterclass, perfect for organisations and support programs like incubators, innovation hubs, accelerators, educational institutions, etc, working with early-stage startups.Learn MoreBack to List

 A well-placed Keynote speech, often at an pre-existing internal company event or summit, can help to establish a common language and a first step to understanding the innovation challenges of today and tomorrow.